 This simple chili is quick and flavorful, and it is an excellent choice for a busy day dinner.
-I like the chili with cornbread, and I usually have some wedges or muffins in the freezer for just this kind of fast meal.
+We like the chili with cornbread, and we usually have some wedges or muffins in the freezer for just this kind of fast meal.
 If you don't, these cornbread muffins can be ready in about 25 minutes, start to finish.

 Besides being ridiculously easy, this chili is quite easy to change or add ingredients to suit your taste.
 If your family doesn't like onions, leave them out.
 If they prefer smaller beans, use pinto beans or navy beans instead of the kidney beans.
 Black beans are great in this chili, too.

 Take a look at the tips and variations for more flavor add-ins and serving ideas.

 - 1 pound lean ground beef